 Interviews | Overview

-In the 2021-22 Match, in accordance with national consensus recommendations, all interviews and recruitment activities will be conducted virtually.
+In the 2022-23 Match, in accordance with national consensus recommendations, all interviews will be conducted virtually.
 There will be many similarities from past in-person interviews.
 Approximately 30 to 40 candidates will be invited to interview by the Resident Selection Committee and will have opportunities to meet virtually with several clinical and research faculty as well as current neurology residents.
 Recruitment activities will include recorded informational videos, an orientation session with our chief residents, a series of interviews, Q&A with residency program leaders, and opportunities to interact formally and informally with our faculty and our neurology residents.
 If you are invited for an interview we will try to arrange for you to meet with clinicians or researchers in your area of interest.
 For MD/PhD applicants and those with significant research background and interest, we will work with the BCRP to arrange additional sessions to meet with scientists in specific fields of interest and discuss research and fellowship opportunities at BCH and Harvard Medical School.
 Please let us know if there is anyone you would like us to schedule you to meet.

 Because of the very large volume of applicants we receive, and the holistic review we perform, the review process takes us six weeks.
-We send out interview invitations as soon as have completed our review, but applications are reviewed randomly and some reviews inevitably occur toward the end of the review period.
+We send out interview invitations when our review is completed with some reviews inevitably occurring towards the end of the review period.
 Applicants from the same school may be invited at different times.
 This is the consequence of our review process and should not be a cause for concern.
 We expect to have issued all our invitations this year by November 11, 2022.
 We will let applicants know if they will not be interviewed by that date.
 We receive late applications after the November 20 deadline, but interviews are only rarely granted to those who apply late unless their are extenuating circumstances, in which case please alert us by email.

 Our interview dates for this year:

 Wednesday, November 30

 Wednesday, December 14*